matm/jQuery-File-Upload-Wiki/Options.md

 ### uploadTable
 The jQuery object for the upload table or a function returning such an object.
 This does not strictly have to be a HTML table element, but can also be a list or any other element that allows to append nodes to it.
 Upload rows are appended to this table.
+If no download table is specified, also serves as uploadTable, by replacing uploadRows with downloadRows.

-* Type: *Object*
+* Type: *Object* or *Function*
 * Example:
 ```js
 $('#upload_files')